Cooktown, Queensland: Economy

 Cooktown has become a popular tourist destination.
 The paving of the Mulligan Highway now provides all-weather access by road for the first time.
 There are two flights a day connecting Cooktown with Cairns.
-The town now has good communications, more services, better roads, and offers residents a relaxed and healthy lifestyle.

-Fewer than 2,000 people live in the town itself while about another 4,000 in the region use it as a service centre.
+The Port of Cooktown is around the mouth of the Endeavour River, offshore from the town (15.4593°S 145.2499°E).
+It mostly serves cruise ships and tourist vessels.
+It is operated by Ports North, based in Cairns.

 Cooktown is a service centre for the district including the Aboriginal communities of Hope Vale, 47 km to the northwest, and Wujal Wujal, 72 km to the south.

 Heritage listings

 Cooktown has a number of heritage-listed sites, including: